dividedsky/advanced_css_course/Natours/starter/notes.md

 * in a mixin, the code is copied. with an extends, the selector is copied!
 * you should only use extends if the rules you are extending are inheritenly related
 * Jonas is not such a big fan of extends and prefers to use mixins.
 However, sometimes extends is the correct tool to use.

+## 4.26 a brief intro to the command line

+## 4.27 npm packages: installing sass locally